scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-You call down a holy judgement over a 5x5 area centered on a point you can see in range.
-All hostile creatures make a Charisma save against your spellcasting.
-On failure they take 4 wound dice in damage with Undead taking 4 wounds.
+You call down a holy judgement over a 5x5 tile area centered on a point you can see in range.
+All creatures of your choosing in the area makes a charisma save against your spellcasting roll.
+On failure they take 5 wound dice in damage with Undead taking 5 wounds, or half damage, rounding down, on success.
 On a critical the creature cannot move until the end of their next turn.
-Creatures that pass their saving throw take 1 wound die instead.
 If the damage would kill a living creature they are brought to 1 wound instead and stunned until the end of their turn.
 Undead killed this way cannot be raised again.

-Add a wound die for every level above 5th.
+Add a wound die for every level cast above 5th.

 ___
 #### Mass Healing Word